deviationist/isp-nightmare-speedtester/README.md

 Also run ```composer install``` in the project root to pull in PHP dependencies.

+Copy ".env.example" to ".env" and specify the log file path.

 ### Cron setup
 The command below will run every 15 minute:<br>
 ```*/15 * * * * /path/to/speedtest.sh >> /path/to/speedtest.log```<br>